H1M4W4R1/IRIS/README.md

 on specified communication interface (e.g. if used for Bluetooth) and `RawHardwareAccess` is used to send and receive raw data from the device using `IRawDataCommunicationInterface` interface overloads.

-If device does not support RawHardwareAccess property then accessing it will throw <b>NotSupportedException</b>.
-To override this behavior you can check if HardwareAccess is not null and implements IRawDataCommunicationInterface using is operator.
+If device does not support RawHardwareAccess property then accessing it will return `null`.

 For more references you can see already implemented devices and their bases in sub-packages.